Captain Barbell: Future

-Unconfirmed rumors are that the franchise will culminate in a feature-length production, to be produced by GMA and Regal Films.
-Previously, another telefantasya, Mulawin, was adapted into a feature-length film in 2005 and lends some credibility and precedence to these rumors.

 The most recent Captain Barbell feature film was released in 2003 by Viva Films, featuring Bong Revilla in the title role, Ogie Alcasid as Tengteng.
 Regine Velasquez made a cameo as Darna.
 The film was directed by Mac Alejandre.
 Coincidentally, Ruffa Mae Quinto also had a role in this film as a supervillain named Freezy, an icy temptress with cold-based powers.

-After the end of the Captain Barbell 2006 TV series, GMA 7 aired a teaser hinting the coming of a joint series, Captain Barbell Meets Darna.
-The Internet Movie Database website (www.imdb.com) posted the same title – "Captain Barbell Meets Darna" – which would supposedly led by Dingdong Dantes and Karylle sometime in late 2007, but did not materialize.
-In January 2008, it was announced that GMA Network decided to make another version of the Darna TV series but this time, it will be along with Captain Barbell.
-It will now be starred by Richard Gutierrez as Captain Barbell and either Rhian Ramos, Jackie Rice or Marian Rivera as Darna.
+After the end of the 2006 Captain Barbell TV series, GMA aired a teaser hinting the coming of a joint series, Captain Barbell Meets Darna.
+IMDb posted the same title, which would supposedly be led by Dingdong Dantes and Karylle sometime in late 2007, but did not materialize.
+In January 2008, it was announced that GMA Network decided to make another TV version of Darna but that would be along with Captain Barbell and starred by Richard Gutierrez as Captain Barbell and either Rhian Ramos, Jackie Rice or Marian Rivera as Darna.
 But due to schedule conflicts of Richard Gutierrez who was busy with other roles, everything was shelved.
-Also, Angel Locsin has already transferred to the rival network ABS-CBN in 2007.
-It didn't materialize as well.
+By that time, Angel Locsin had already transferred to rival network ABS-CBN in 2007.
+It did not materialize as well.

-Last 2012, ABS-CBN has acquired the rights to do a TV and movie remake of the works of Mars Ravelo including Darna, Captain Barbell and Dyesebel and in the past few months, netizens have been debating on who are the rightful names to play these famous characters, be it on TV or movie.
+In 2012, ABS-CBN acquired the rights to do a TV and movie remake of the works of Mars Ravelo including Darna, Captain Barbell and Dyesebel.